-Alternative 2.
+Alternative 3.
 Increase the recreational minimum size limit to 32 inches fork length.

-Alternative 3.
+Alternative 4.
 Increase the recreational minimum size limit to 36 inches fork length.

 Greater amberjack are expected to biologically impacted by an increased recreational minimum size limit through reduced recreational landings resulting from more fish being released as undersized.
-Therefore, the biological effects to the stock from Alternative 2 and Alternative 3 could be beneficial relative to Alternative 1 (No Action).
+Therefore, the biological effects to the stock from Alternatives 2 (Preferred), 3 and Alternative 4 could be beneficial relative to Alternative 1 (No Action).
+Since greater amberjack has a low estimated release mortality, a high percentage of released fish likely survive; therefore, any dead discards are expected to be minimal, potentially resulting in minimal long-term population effects from an increase in the recreational minimum size limit.
+However, a low discard mortality can still result in a lot of mortality if the discard rate is high.

 In general, the higher the size limit, the more that overall harvest will decrease in the short-term, thereby decreasing net economic benefits incurred from such harvest.
-Under this notion, the highest economic benefits would occur under Alternative 1 (No Action), followed by Alternative 2, and Alternative 3.
+Under this notion, the highest economic benefits would occur under Alternative 1 (No Action), followed by Alternatives 2 (Preferred), 3 and Alternative 4.

-There is a trade-off with increasing the minimum size limit (Alternative 2 and Alternative 3) in that while a decrease in the number of fish that can be kept may decrease recreational trip satisfaction, it also may decrease the harvest rate and reduce the probability of landings reaching the ACL early in the fishing year, triggering AMs.
+There is a trade-off with increasing the minimum size limit in that while a decrease in the number of fish that can be kept may decrease recreational trip satisfaction, it also may decrease the harvest rate and reduce the probability of landings reaching the ACL early in the fishing year, triggering AMs.